I had the chance to interview my physical therapist, Dr. Stephanie Owens-Burkhart, on the Design Your Dream Life Podcast.

-You don’t need a fancy new office set up.
+You don’t need a fancy new home office set up.
 You can also just put a few books under your laptop.

-Getting an external keyboard is helpful, too.
+Getting an external keyboard and mouse is helpful, too.
 This can keep you from having to hold your arms in a weird position, increasing the tension in your shoulders (as you’re reading this, you’re probably noticing yourself doing all these positions incorrectly; it’s fascinating!).

 You want to be typing much lower than your eyes are.
 Don’t pull your shoulders up by your ears (you’ll get tight this way).